Persecution of black people in Nazi Germany: Rhineland sterilization program

 Race alone was not sufficient criteria for forced sterilization, under Third Reich eugenics laws.
 Anyone could request sterilization for themselves or a minor under their care.
 The cohort of mixed-race children born during the occupation were approaching adulthood when, in 1937, with Hitler's approval, a special Gestapo commission was created and charged with "the discrete sterilization of the Rhineland bastards."
 It is unclear how much these minors were told about the procedures, or how many parents only consented under pressure from the Gestapo.
 An estimated 500 children were sterilized under this program, including girls as young as eleven years old.
+The Third Reich viewed these children as a threat to racial purity and targeted them as part of a broader campaign of ethnic cleansing.
+Racial hygiene policies were designed to prevent future generations of Afro-Germans from being born, reflecting the regime's commitment to racial hierarchy.
+Beyond sterilization, Afro-Germans also faced imprisonment in workhouses, concentration camps, and psychiatric facilities.

 Civilian life

 Beyond the compulsory sterilization program in the Rhineland, there was no coherent Nazi policy towards African Germans.
-In one instance, when local officials petitioned for guidance on how to handle an Afro-German who could not find employment because he was a repeat criminal offender, they were told the population was too small to warrant the formulation of any official policy and to settle the case as they saw fit.
+In one instance, when local officials petitioned for guidance on how to handle an Afro-German who could not find employment and had become a repeat criminal offender, they were told the population was too small to warrant the formulation of any official policy and to settle the case as they saw fit.
 Due to the rhetoric at the time, Black Germans experienced discrimination in employment, welfare, and housing, and were also banned from pursuing higher education; they were socially isolated and forbidden to have sexual relations and marriages with Aryans by the racial laws.
 Jazz, considered "negro music", (negermusik) and an "inner crisis" to the white race by Nazi cultural theorists was also banned from the radio.
 Black people were placed at the bottom of the racial scale of non-Aryans along with Jews, Slavs, and Romani/Roma people.
 Some Black people managed to work as actors in films about the African colonies.
 Others were hired for the German Africa Show, a human zoo touring between 1937 and 1940.